jalantechnologies/react-native-template/README.md

 This is a boilerplate repository for react native projects.

 NOTE - If you're trying to setup this project in windows machine, below is for you -
-- this project has history of NOT running smoothly on windows machine
+- this project has history of NOT running smoothly on windows machine.
 - you may end up wasting lot of time
 - It's highly recommended to switch to dual boot (run linux in windows machine) and setup project in Linux environment instead.

 # Setup